 - Requires access to one side only

-The results from our GPR Concrete Imaging can be used to confirm as-built drawings, determine reinforcement detail when do drawings are available and carry out structural assessments.
-Suitable for locating rebar and tendons before you cut, core or drill.
+The results from our GPR Concrete Imaging Surveys can be used to confirm as-built drawings, determine reinforcement details when drawings are unavailable, and conduct structural assessments.
+It is also suitable for locating rebar and tendons before cutting, core, or drilling.

 Need more information?